ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 https://ualberta-cmput301.github.io/general/resources.html

 **Statement of Expectations for AI Use:**

+**AI Use Generally Permitted**
+You can use GenAI tools in this course, within the guidelines specified for each assessment.
+Follow all directions as provided.
+If you have any questions/concerns, please ask.
+AI is prone to fabrication (factual inaccuracies).
+Review outputs carefully and validate using trusted sources.
+You are responsible for any errors or omissions the AI tool provides that you fail to identify and resolve.
+All graded assignments must be accompanied by the [GenAI Use: Acknowledgement and Reflection form](https://docs.google.com/document/d/1mn8clIqxpAQrvnhdqP7kxFrlsWOwMFYvOCYzQHM8DcE/edit?tab=t.0), whether you have used AI or not.

+Important: AI use must be acknowledged transparently.
+See the U of A Library’s [How to Cite AI](https://guides.library.ualberta.ca/generative-ai/citation?_gl=1*1657vu7*_gcl_au*MTE2MDIyMDUyNC4xNzcwMzA1Mjg3*_ga*OTc2MzAzODA3LjE3NDU2OTExMjk.*_ga_21TWH2P5G7*czE3NzQ5MDA0MzUkbzQxJGcxJHQxNzc0OTAxNzg5JGoyMSRsMCRoMTY2ODg4Nzk5Mw..) for standard reference and citation expectations.
+Failure to acknowledge AI use may be considered cheating and a violation as outlined in the relevant sections of the University of Alberta [Student Academic Integrity Policy](https://www.ualberta.ca/en/alfresco/uappol/academic/student-academic-integrity/policy/student-academic-integrity-policy.pdf).

-You MUST not submit work by LLMs as your own, that is plagiarism.
+While you may use AI, you MUST not submit work by LLMs as your own without acknowledgement, that is plagiarism.
 This also applies to other "AI" and Generative Models: ChatGPT, Claude, Lex, Page, DALL-E2, Google Gemini, Microsoft Bing/Copilot, and others.
 If you use LLMs you must cite it.
 This includes the corporation that made the AI, the AI, Subject, and Date.
 For example:

 ```
 // The following function is from Microsoft, Copilot, "How do I write a merge sort in JavaScript?", 2023-08-31